MicrosoftDocs/power-platform/power-platform/admin/security/data-storage.md

 ### SAS IP Binding

 This feature set is tenant-specific functionality that restricts Storage Shared Access Signature (SAS) tokens and is controlled through a menu in the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
-This setting will who, based on IP, can use enterprise SAS tokens with the intent of making them more secure.
+This setting will restrict who, based on IP, can use enterprise SAS tokens.
 These settings can be found in a Dataverse environment’s **Privacy + Security** settings in the admin center.

 Admins can enable one of these four configurations for this setting: